dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     + "base64url": The payload of the file has been base64url encoded and provided as the string value of the body parameter.

+    + "json": The value of the body string is a JSON object.

     + "none": The payload of the file is JSON string safe and can be included without modification as the string value to the pody parameter.

 ## Externally Referenced Files